Table Of Contents

 Types of Financial Management

 Financial Management has different types, each focusing on specific aspects of a company’s finances.
+Now, we'll discuss them along with examples of Financial Management to help you understand how they work in real situations.

 1) Capital Budgeting